 You will find a long string of beaches, small or long sandy beaches, some with calm waters and other with big waves – a diversity range satisfying both families and surfers.
 The mountainous villages have breathtaking views to the Mediterranean Sea.
 Take a break from your adventures enjoying some of the great traditional dishes in the village taverns.

-Kyparissia is another town in Messenia in the southwest part of Peloponnese.
+The beautiful town of Kyparissia is to be found in Messenia in the southwest part of Peloponnese.
 It is part of the municipality Trifylia, of which it is the seat and a municipal unit.
-The town has around 6,000 inhabitants and is located halfway between Pyrgos and Methoni, approximately 65 km south of Pyrgos and about 16 km south of the Neda River.
+The town has around 6,000 inhabitants and is located halfway between Pyrgos and Methoni, about 65 km south of Pyrgos and 16 km south of the Neda River.
 The town is built on terraces.
 In the Middle Ages, it was known as Arkadia.